Martin Brundle: Personal life

-The son of a motor car dealer, he and his brother Robin took over the family car dealership from their father.
+The son of a motor car dealer, Brundle and his brother Robin took over the family car dealership from their father.
 The business closed in 2003 after losing the local Toyota and Peugeot franchises.
 Robin is also a racing driver, who competes in historic racing events, and was managing director of Lola Cars.

 Brundle is married to Liz and they have a daughter, Charlotte, and a son, Alex.
 Alex has followed his father in pursuing a career in driving; he competed in the 2012 GP3 Series and the FIA World Endurance Championship.
-Brundle has always lived within a 10-mile radius of King's Lynn, and as of 2025, he lives in the village of Gayton, west of King’s Lynn.
+Brundle has always lived within a 10-mile radius of King's Lynn, and as of 2025, he lives in the village of Gayton, east of King’s Lynn.

 In 2017, Brundle disclosed that while covering the 2016 Monaco Grand Prix for Sky Sports, he suffered a heart attack whilst running to do the podium interviews.